Can you have a baby if you have endometriosis? We’ve got all the key facts about endometriosis and pregnancy right here.

 But even if these symptoms do disappear during pregnancy, they’re still very likely to come back once your periods return, postpartum.

 So it might not be that endometriosis gets worse after having a baby, but that you’ve had some temporary relief from the symptoms, so now getting them full-force while looking after a baby and recovering can feel worse.

 We know that living with endometriosis can be a challenge at the best of times.

-Even without the heartache of struggling to conceive.
+Even without the heartache of struggling to conceive or being pregnant.

 But, there’s still hope that a baby is in your future, with the right treatment – or perhaps a few extra months of trying.